TheGreatJaeger/TheGreatJaeger/README.md

 **TheGreatJaeger/TheGreatJaeger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on ChapelOS (A TempleOS Distribution)<!--<a href="https://github.com/TheGreatJaeger/">something</a> -->
+- 🔭 I’m currently working on TitaniumSrc<!--<a href="https://github.com/TitaniumSrc/TitaniumSrc">something</a> -->
-- 🌱 I’m currently learning x64 Assembly and HolyC
+- 🌱 I’m currently learning C
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Mr. Potato Head was the first toy to be advertised on TV
+- ⚡ Fun fact: FORTRAN is the first widely used and commercially successful programming language, while Autocode is recognized as the first high level programming language
 <!-- - 👯 I’m looking to collaborate on ...
 - i’m looking for help with
 - 💬 Ask me about ...